Friulian language: Criticism

-There have been several critics of the standardisation of Friulian, mainly from speakers of local variants that differ substantially from the proposed standard; they also argue that the standard could eventually kill local variants.
+There have been several critics of the standardisation of Friulian, mainly from speakers of local varieties that differ substantially from the proposed standard; they also argue that the standard could eventually kill local variants.
 The supporters of standardisation refer to the various advantages that a unique form can bring to the language.
 Above all, it can help to stop the influence of Italian language in the neologisms, which pose a serious threat to Friulian's future development.
 They also point out that it is a written standard without affecting pronunciation, which can follow local variants.

 Opponents of the standardisation, on the other hand, insist that the standard language, being artificially created, is totally inadequate to represent the local variations, particularly from differences in the phonetic pronunciation of the words in each variant that may, in some cases, even require special and different diacritics for writing a single variant.

-Variants of Friulian
+Varieties of Friulian

-Four dialects of Friulian can be at least distinguished, all mutually intelligible.
+At least four dialects of Friulian can be distinguished, all mutually intelligible.
 They are usually distinguished by the last vowel of many parts of speech (including nouns, adjectives, adverbs), following this scheme: